NCERT Solutions for Class 12 Physics Chapter 6 – Free PDF Download

 = 0.5 × 0.12 × 0.15

-Here, the polarity of the emf induced is a way that P end shows +ve and Q end shows -ve.
+Here, the polarity of the emf is induced in a way that the P end shows +ve and the Q end shows -ve.

-(ii) Yes, when the key K was opened then at both the end there was excess charge built up.
+(ii) Yes, when the key K was opened, then at both ends, there was excess charge built up.

-And excess charge were also built up when the key K was closed, and that charge was maintained by the continuous flow of current.
+An excess charge was also built up when the key K was closed, and that charge was maintained by the continuous flow of current.

-(iii) Because of the electric charge set up there were excess charge of opposite nature at both of the ends of the rod.
-Because of that the Magnetic force was is cancelled up.
+(iii) Because of the electric charge set-up, there was an excess charge of the opposite nature at both ends of the rod.
+Because of that, the Magnetic force was cancelled up.

-When the key K is opened then there were no net force on the electrons in the rod PQ, and the rod was moving uniformly.
+When the key K was opened, then there was no net force on the electrons in the rod PQ, and the rod was moving uniformly.
 It is because of the cancelled magnetic field on the rod.